From dotard to Goliath, world reacts to Trump

 But others were more than happy to air their concerns publicly, however carefully.

-French Prime Minister Emmanuel Macron and Canadian Prime Minister Justin Trudeau were among leaders who called out Trump for his decision to withdraw from the Paris Climate Accord, putting the US in a club of three, alongside Syria.
+French President Emmanuel Macron and Canadian Prime Minister Justin Trudeau were among leaders who called out Trump for his decision to withdraw from the Paris Climate Accord, putting the US in a club of three, alongside Syria.

 "There is no country on the planet that can walk away from the challenge and reality of climate change," Trudeau told the UN Thursday.

-Note: Correction: This story was updated to correct French President Emmanuel Macron's title.